sap-tutorials/Tutorials/tutorials/hana-dbx-extension/hana-dbx-extension.md

 ### Run SQL code

-1. Open a new SQL Console and use the newly created function with the following code.
+1. Open a new SQL console and use the newly created function with the following code.
 Click on the dropdown arrow beside Run to view the different Run options.
 Then, normally **Run** your code.

     ```SQL
     SELECT AVERAGE_RATING(1) FROM DUMMY;